Rushitha1309/hello-py/README.md

 ## 1. Introduction

 ### 1.1 About
-This project implements an RL-style task for LLMs to handle extreme class imbalance.
-The agent is given a toolset (SMOTE, class weights, focal loss, thresholding, training, validation, and submission) and must improve F1 on a hidden test set under a step budget.
-It targets a 10–40% pass rate as per task design guidance.
+This project implements an RL-style task for LLMs to handle **extreme class imbalance**.
+The LLM agent is provided a suite of tools, including:
+- SMOTE
+- class weighting
+- focal loss
+- tau thresholding (for minimum passing Test F1)
+- training
+- validation
+- submission

+The primary objective is to **maximize F1 score on a concealed test set**, all while operating under a strict step (action) budget.
+By design, the task aims for a 10–40% model pass rate, consistent with task evaluation guidelines.

 ### 1.2 Data
-- Synthetic Gaussian blobs with configurable minority fraction.
-- [Kaggle Credit Card Fraud](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/data) dataset (`creditcardfraud`) via `kagglehub` with optional subsampling for speed.
+- **Synthetic Gaussian blobs**: Artificially generated datasets where two classes are drawn from Gaussian distributions.
+The minority fraction (class imbalance) is configurable, making this dataset useful for controlled experimentation and benchmarking strategies for extreme imbalance.
+- **[Kaggle Credit Card Fraud](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/data) dataset** (`creditcardfraud`): A popular real-world dataset containing anonymized credit card transactions labeled as fraudulent or legitimate.
+It is extremely imbalanced, with fraudulent cases making up only a tiny fraction of the data.
+The project loads this dataset via `kagglehub`, and supports optional subsampling to speed up experiments.

+> [!NOTE]
+> The minimum F1 score set to achieve is 0.75 for the Kaggle imbalanced dataset.

 ### 1.3 Approach
-The agent interacts in turns, selecting tools to modify data/training, with free auto-training after paid actions.
-Final grading uses test F1 vs. a threshold `tau`.
+The agent plans over multiple conversation turns, choosing from paid and free tools to maximize F1 under a budget.
+Core loop:

+- **Initialize**: Call `imbalance_start(...)` with data source and budget (`--source`, `--sample-n`/`--minority-frac`, `--max-steps`, `--tau`, `--seed`).
+Data is split into train/val/test; only validation metrics are visible during planning.
+- **Paid tools (consume budget)**:
+  - `smote(ratio,k[,seed])`: synthesize minority examples.
+  - `set_class_weights(beta)`: rebalance CE loss by effective number of samples.
+  - `use_focal(alpha,gamma)`: switch to focal loss for hard examples.
+  - `set_threshold(threshold)`: set decision threshold (often after sweeping).
+- **Free tools (no budget cost)**:
+  - `train(epochs,lr)`: explicit training; also triggered automatically after each paid action.
+  - `eval_on_val()`: see current precision/recall/F1 on validation.
+  - `sweep_thresholds([num_points])`: scan thresholds on validation; updates best threshold in-session.
+  - `submit_answer(...)`: triggers grading on the hidden test set.
+- **Auto-training**: After every effectful paid action we retrain for a few epochs (free) so evaluations reflect the latest configuration.
+- **Budget reminders**: After each turn the runner injects a `get_budget` summary so the agent knows remaining paid actions and can plan the next steps.
+- **Grading**: When the agent submits (or the runner auto-submits), we compute TEST F1 and compare to `tau`.
+The grader only checks the final outcome and that paid actions used ≤ `max_steps`.
+- **Exploration**: Across sequential runs, we append a short history of previously tried paid-action sets to the next prompt to discourage repeating the same strategy while keeping runs independent.

+**Flow**
 ```
 User Prompt → imbalance_start → [Paid tools]* → (free) train/eval → sweep_thresholds (free) → set_threshold → submit_answer → Grader
 ```